Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Dirac bilinears in even and odd spacetimes

 \section{Dirac bilinears in even and odd spacetimes}

-In order to construct three point interactions, we write Lorentz scalars out of the quantum fields.
+The interactions in a quantum field theory are Lorentz scalars constructed out of the quantum fields.
 Any scalar that is formed out of spinor fields will necessarily have even number of spinor fields.
-We begin with terms which is constructed out of two Dirac spinors.
+We begin with terms which are constructed out of two Dirac spinors which are representations of Lorentz group.
 We call them Dirac spinor bilinears.
 We are interested in bilinears which transform covariantly as a spacetime tensor of the Lorentz group.
 In general, such a spinor bilinear\footnote{At this point, we only consider the bilinears for Dirac spinors of the same flavor.
 We will talk about the multiple flavors Dirac bilinears in the section \ref{sec:unconventionalCRT}.} is given by $ \Psi^\dagger M^{(r)}\Psi $, where $M^{(r)}$ is an object with $r$ spacetime vector indices and two spinor indices, such that it satisfies the following equation

 where $(\Lambda)^{(r)}$ denotes the $r$ factors of $\Lambda^\mu{}_\nu$.
 In case of Dirac spinors, the matrix $M^{(r)}$ is given by $\beta\Gamma^{(r)}$.
 Using equation \eqref{paritymatrix}, it can be checked that the parity matrix $\beta$ maps the representation $d(\Lambda)$ to it's hermitian conjugate $d(\Lambda)^\dagger$ such that